-One of my favorite gold coin stores in Europe is here in Frankfurt.
-It’s not just that the place is in central Frankfurt (ironically not that far from the ECB), or that walking into it reminds me of a scene from The World is Not Enough.
+Frankfurt has one of the best gold coin stores in Europe.
+It’s not just that the place is in central Frankfurt (ironically not that far from the ECB) or that walking into it reminds you of a scene from The World is Not Enough.

-It’s because the service there is some of the best I’ve seen in Europe.
+It’s because the service there is some of the best we’ve seen in Europe.

-And while the European Union is now awash in information sharing, Germans and the other countries that share their language are a bit more private than the rest of Europe about the gold-buying experience.
+And while the European Union is now awash in information sharing, Germans and German-speaking countries generally, are a bit more private than the rest of Europe about the gold-buying experience.

-The 500 euro note was created largely as a concession to Germans who wanted a comparable replacement for the 1000 Deutsche mark banknotes they used to easily keep cash at home.
+The 500 euro note was created largely as a concession to Germans who wanted a comparable replacement for the 1000 Deutsche mark banknotes they used to keep at home.

 However, Germany is not always the best place in Europe to buy bullion.

-In fact, much of Europe is at a distinct disadvantage when it comes to buying precious metals because the governments here apply VAT (essentially, sales tax) to the purchase of some investment-grade metals.
+In fact, much of Europe is at a distinct disadvantage when it comes to buying precious metals because the governments there apply VAT (essentially, sales tax) to the purchase of some investment-grade metals.

-As much as the Germans value their secrecy, they don’t value the ability to buy certain precious metals without a heavy markup that puts Europeans at a distinct disadvantage.
+As much as the Germans value their secrecy, they don’t value the ability to buy certain precious metals without a heavy markup.

-Throughout the European Union, investment-grade gold bullion and certain approved coins are exempt from VAT as they are considered an investment vehicle.
+Throughout the European Union, investment-grade gold bullion and certain approved coins are exempt from VAT as they are considered an investment vehicles.

-Some countries tax any capital gains earned from the sale of those gold coins; this is why living in and transacting your metals purchases in a country with no capital gains tax has its advantages.
+Some countries tax any capital gains earned from the sale of those gold coins.
+That’s why living in and transacting your metals purchases in a country with no capital gains tax has its advantages.

 Buying silver in Europe is another story.
-In the European Union, silver bullion is not allowed VAT exemption, and rates vary from country to country.
+In the European Union, silver bullion is not VAT exempted, and rates vary from country to country.

 The United Kingdom, home to a number of easy-to-use online gold dealers and numerous offshore gold vaults, has a 20% VAT on silver.
-So does Austria, where my beloved Austrian Philharmonic coins are minted and available directly from the Mint.
-Slovenia also has a 20% value-added tax.
+So does Austria, where our beloved Austrian Philharmonic coins are minted and available directly from the Mint.

-The Netherlands VAT on silver is 21%, while Poland assesses a 23% tax and Finland tops the charts at 24%.
+The Netherlands VAT on silver is 21%, Slovenia has a 22% VAT, while Poland assesses a 23% tax, and Finland tops the charts at 24%.

-There are two ways to get around paying VAT when buying silver in Europe, although it requires a little bit of legwork.
+It’s not easy to get around paying VAT when buying silver in Europe.

-The first option is buying silver in Norway, which does not impose any VAT on such bullion.
+The first option is buying silver in Norway.
+Gold and silver bars carry 25% VAT, coins are VAT exempt.
 While Norway is not a member of the European Union (adding to its appeal), it is a member of the European Economic Area (EEA), which means Europeans have certain rights to move goods back and forth.

-It is not, however, as simple as buying silver online from a Norwegian dealer and having it shipped to Germany.
+It is more complex than buying silver online from a Norwegian dealer and having it shipped to Germany.
 In most cases, such a transaction would be subject to tax on the receiving end.